adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.12.10 =
+* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.6.0.
+* Updated the readme.txt to reflect that the plugin is tested with up to v4.56.0 of the MailPoet plugin.
+* Updated the readme.txt to reflect that the plugin is tested with up to v2.5.4 of the AMP plugin.

 = 1.12.9 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.5.5.